 There’s plenty of hotels for all crowds, but a few of my favourite:

 THINGS TO DO

-While spending time with your closest gang by the infinite pool while having some Penedés wine is a perfect plan, if you stay a few days here you’ll probably will want to go outside and explore this beautiful corner of the world.
-The Garraf and Penedés region is one of the oldest wine regions in the world, and there are records of wine making since before the romans, more than 2000 years ago.
+While spending time with your closest gang by the infinite pool while having some Penedés wine is a perfect plan, if you stay a few days here you’ll probably want to go outside and explore this beautiful corner of the world.
+The Garraf and Penedés region is one of the oldest wine regions in the world, and there are records of winemaking since before the romans, more than 2000 years ago.
 That’s quite a lot of experience, ha!
 There are plenty of cellars and vineyards you can visit that make excellent cava (as the locally produced champagne is called) and wine.
 So a trip to a cellar for a tasting is a must if you enjoy the grape’s juice.
-Here’s a few cellars that have visits and tastings:
+Here are a few cellars that have visits and tastings: